Mixael & Kate Bapela of the IEC

 The award was given to Johan Engelbrecht for his novel Kaffertjie, a book that, according to its publisher - the independent concern Zulu Planet Publishers (which has ties to the new Books & Leisure magazine) - "embraces this volatile time in a brutally honest fashion and without fanfare".
 Engelbrecht is pictured here with Tim du Plessis, editor of Rapport.

 Engelbrecht was ecstatic to the point of breathlessness, but kept his wits about him long enough to explain that, for him, writing "is like giving birth to barbed wire", and that there were three things he had promised himself he would never do: write a book, dance in the ballet and play the violin in a symphony orchestra.
-A pause followed, and then - "I'm going to have to start ballet lessons this week".
+A pause followed, and then - "I'm going to h

 Finally, delight go the better of him, and he grabbed the nearest person to squeeze - in this case emcee Elana Afrika.